 Latest increment (the latest product version from the last sprint)

 Team capacity and velocity

 The Product Owner role has previously prioritized Product Backlog Items and may make additional adjustments during the meeting.

-The Development team estimates how much Product Backlog Items will choose for the sprint.
+The Development team estimates how many Product Backlog Items to choose for the sprint.

-Only the Development Team can judge what it can accomplish during a sprint without the other roles putting pressure or influence on it.
+Only the Development Team can decide what it can accomplish during a sprint without the other roles putting pressure or influence on it.

-After the Development team predicts which Product Backlog Items it can perform during the sprint, the entire Scrum team together defines and formulates a Sprint Goal.
+After the Development team predicts which Product Backlog Items it can perform during the Sprint, the entire Scrum team together defines a Sprint Goal.

-As there are no formal meetings scheduled in the Scrum Process for discussions and details, now is a moment when the Development team will discuss how exactly it will develop its tasks.
-Once the members of the Development Team know what they will be working on, they may need a discussion to discuss details, implementation methods, and more.
-They can approach the Product Owner role and ask questions that will help in judging the workflow.
+As there are no formal meetings scheduled in the Scrum Process, at a certain point the Development team discusses how exactly it will develop its tasks.
+Once the members of the Development Team know what they will be working on, they may need to discuss details, implementation methods, and more.
+They can approach the Product Owner role and ask questions that will help evaluate the workflow.

-The specific Product Backlog Items that the team has chosen to fulfill in the upcoming sprint are called Sprint Backlog.
+The specific Product Backlog Items that the team has chosen to fulfill in the upcoming Sprint are called the Sprint Backlog.

-The development team looks at the selected Product Backlog Items together for the sprint and starts breaking them down into small tasks.
+The Development Team looks at the selected Product Backlog Items for the Sprint together and starts breaking them down into small tasks.
 The word task here is correct.